 Ames Tribune writer Travis Hines reported the news that Burton signed the financial aid agreement and picked up a quote from head coach Fred Hoiberg.

-“We are excited to add Deonte to our program,” ISU coach Fred Hoiberg said in a statement released by the school.
+"The Cyclones announced Tuesday that the Marquette transfer had signed a financial aid agreement and will join the team when enrolling in the spring semester at ISU.“We are excited to add Deonte to our program,” ISU coach Fred Hoiberg said in a statement released by the school.
 “Deonte is an elite athlete and a great student as well.
 He’s got the ability to stretch the defense and knock down shots on the perimeter.
-He’ll be a good fit for our program and what we like to do offensively.”
+He’ll be a good fit for our program and what we like to do offensively.”"